+But what happens when you wear a pad too long?
 A stained pad left in place for hours begins to smell foul and may lead to infections and skin rashes, aside from possibly making you feel anxious, too.

 Contact dermatitis causes most rashes from pads where something therein irritated your skin, such as bacteria or a sensitive reaction to the pad itself, which is rare.
 One study stated 0.7 percent of skin rashes came from allergic reactions to an adhesive in pads.
 Another study reported that maxi pad irritations accounted for only one per two million pads used.

 The back sheet of a pad is made of polyolefins which are used in ropes, clothing and straws.
 The absorbent part contains material wood cellulose and absorbent foam and sometimes gels.
 The top sheet commonly comes into contact with your skin the most and includes petrolatum and zinc oxide, used in moisturizers, along with polyolefins.
 Adhesives and fragrances can also irritate your skin.